44+ Awesome Uses for Beeswax

 DIY Air Fresheners

-Avoid the nasty chemicals present in many commercial wax melts.
-You can make your own all natural beeswax melts using a variety of essential oils.
+Do you enjoy fragrant wax melts?
+Avoid the nasty chemicals present in many commercial varieties.
+You can make your own all natural beeswax melts using essential oils to freshen up any room.

-Another variation on melt-combine to renewable waxes together in these Scented Beeswax and Soy Tarts.
+A variation on melts-combine two renewable waxes together in these scented beeswax and soy tarts.
 The use of essential oils or fragrance oils opens the door to many possibilities.

 Beeswax Food Wraps

-Give your wooden utensils a spa treatment with this recipe for homemade spoon butter.
+Give your wooden utensils a spa treatment with this recipe for homemade beeswax spoon butter.
 This “spoon” or wood butter is a great way to protect all the wooden implements in your kitchen.
+You can use it on cutting boards too.

 A small amount of wax can be rubbed inside your favorite frying pan or sauce pan.
 The pan should be slightly warm to aid in wax transfer.
 Buff gently and you will have an all natural non stick surface for cooking.